Correlation of the Lifespan Data

 The correlation analysis will tell you how "strong" the relationship between the data sets is.
 The analysis will result in a correlation coefficient (r-value) between -1 and 1.
 An r-value of zero means that there is no correlation between the data.
 Alternatively, an r-value value of ±1 means that there is a perfect correlation between the data.
 You can assume that if the r-value is close to zero it is a poor correlation.
 A good correlation is when, the r-value is close to ±1.

 Using the data set in Excel, perform a correlation of the average female lifespan and the number of citizens per doctor.
 Then answer the questions at the bottom of the page.
-You may want to create a scatter plot for an aid in analyzing the data.

 1. What is the correlation